Hallam Primary School Philosophy

 Student well-being has a significant, collective focus across the school.
 Staff foster positive teacher-student relationships and an inclusive professional learning environment.
 Restorative Practices and Assertive Discipline underpin student management strategies, and student attendance is closely monitored.
 The use of corporal punishment at Hallam PS is prohibited.

 The acquisition of literacy and numeracy skills is supported by the use of effective summative, and formative, assessment tools, data recording and analysis, structured clinical instruction, purposeful tasks and inquiries, use of online learning programs and the provision of authentic feedback.
-Specialist programs in Science, Physical Education, Performance, Kitchen-Garden and LOTE Indonesian operate for Foundation to Year 6 students, with programs such as camping, swimming, school concert, mini-fete, lunchtime programs and excursions further supporting learning success beyond the classroom.
+Specialist programs in Science, Physical Education, Performance, Kitchen-Garden and Design Space operate for Foundation to Year 6 students, and LOTE Indonesian for Years 5 and 6.
+Programs such as camping, swimming, school concert, mini-fete, lunchtime programs and excursions further support learning success beyond the classroom.
 Speech pathology, psychology, physiotherapy, visiting teacher for hearing impaired and occupational therapy services and aides provide further support for students requiring additional assistance with their learning.

 |Term 1||Monday, January 29, 2018||Thursday, March 29, 2018|

 |Term 1 Holiday||Friday, March 30, 2018||Sunday, April 15, 2018|

 |Term 2||Monday, April 16, 2018||Friday, June 29, 2018|

 |Term 2 Holiday||Saturday, June 30, 2018||Sunday, July 15, 2018|